bayyangjie/Web-Scraping-Apple-Store-Products/README.md

 Visual Studio

 Libraries used:
+Beautiful Soup <br>
-Beautiful Soup is used for reading the html content from the site and convert the data into a structured tree format.
+>> Used for reading the html content from the site and convert the data into a structured tree format.

 Extensions installed:
 Used an extension 'Live Server' to view the actual webpage after loading the html file "apple_store.html" in Visual Studio.